jyotisman-ds/Stock-Sentiment-Analysis/README.md

 ## The problem

-- To rate sentiments on social media platforms like Twitter, Facebook, etc.
+- To rate sentiments of messages on social media platforms like Twitter, Facebook, etc.
 - Here, we specifically look at texts relating to stock market sentiments.
-This in turn could predict present or future stock market behavior of specific companies in real time!
+This in turn could predict present or future stock market behavior of certain specific companies in real time!

 ## Technical Details